jeju5/management/cs/aws/aws_developer.md

 # Intro
 * Exam Structure
   * https://d1.awsstatic.com/training-and-certification/docs-dev-associate/AWS_Certified_Developer_Associate_Updated_June_2018_Exam_Guide_v1.3.pdf
   * 130 minutes & 65 questions
   * $150

 # SECTION2: IAM
 * IAM
   * Identity Access Management
-  * allows you to manage users and level of access to AWS console
+  * Allows you to manage users & level of access to AWS console
 * Terms
   * User: end user
   * Group: group of Users
-  * Role: Role with in the service
+  * Role: Role with in the service (set of permissions)
-  * Policy: Document that defines permissions
+  * Policy: Permission defining JSON (document)
 * IAM LAB
-  * click Services on the top -> Security, Identity, & Compliance -> IAM
+  * Services -> Security, Identity, & Compliance -> IAM
-    *  you can customize url for sign-in link
+    * click Customize (you can customize url for sign-in link)
+    * you will have to delete existing setup if you customize url
-  * MFA
+  * MFA (Multi Factor Authorization)
     * Security Status -> Manage MFA -> Virtual MFA device -> continue
     * Install MFA app into my phone
     * Scan QR CODE with your phone -> try Authenticator login
   * User
-    * a AWS user
+    * add/delete a AWS user
   * Groups
-    * collection of users
+    * group of users
   * Policy
     * defines permission
     * written in JSON
     * delegate policy(es) to a group or directly assign to a user
-  * Roles
+  * Role
     * set of permissions assigned to an entity(ex.
 EC2)

 # SECTION3: EC2